Best Value Faucets

 They are relatively expensive faucets when compared to other American companies that sell luxury faucets.

-Its factory in Southern California is located in the silicon valley of luxury faucet manufacturing in the U.S., an area that is also home to all top drawer companies.
+Its factory in Southern California is located in the Silicon Valley of luxury faucet manufacturing in the U.S., an area that is also home to all top drawer companies.

 Waterstone makes nearly all of its own parts and components, giving it nearly complete control of the quality of its manufacturing process from start to finish – one reason for Waterstone's reliability and low failure rate.

-The company is well known for its vast array of finishes.
+The company is well known for its vast catalog of finishes.
 It offers 32 standard finishes, a number that seems to keep growing year after year, and just about any special finish you can describe.

-Faucets are sold primarily through showrooms and the Waterstone website.
-A limited selection of styles and finishes is sold by internet faucet retailers including Quality Bath, Plumbing Overstock, and Build.com.
 An even more limited selection of styles and finishes can also be found at general merchandisers like Amazon and Wayfair.

-The company's customer service, like the products it services, is excellent.
-In our standard tests, customer service scored high on product knowledge, patience, and cordiality – and not just regular cordial but laid-back "California cordial."
-We ranked customer service at 4.6 out of a possible 5 points.
-Any score over 4.0 is acceptable and 4.6 is exceptional.
+In our standard tests, customer service scored high on product knowledge, patience, and cordiality.
+We scored customer service at 4.6 out of a possible 5 points.
+Any score over 4.0 is acceptable, and 4.6 is exceptional.

 Waterstone's Better Business Bureau rating is A+.
 This rating means that the BBB considers Waterstone's handling of post-sale customer issues to be outstanding.